O2 SIM Deal

 Check out our Giffgaff SIM only deals

-Sky Mobile's 5G is now officially switched on in 2000 locations throughout the UK, such as London, Belfast, Leeds, Edinburgh and more.
-Sky Mobile’s 5G is free to customers, providing they sign up for the Sky VIP programme - free to join.
+Sky Mobile's 5G is switched on in 2000 locations throughout the UK, such as London, Belfast, Leeds, Edinburgh and more.
+Sky Mobile’s 5G is now free to all customers; previously, customers needed to sign up for their free Sky VIP programme.

 Check out our Sky Mobile SIM deals

-Tesco Mobile has launched the start of its 5G offering - and it’s live in 2000 cities around the UK.
+Tesco Mobile has launched the start of its 5G offering, which is live in 2000 cities around the UK.

 Yes, 5G is available in the UK in a number of towns and cities.
 Not all areas are fully connected, but the following cities should offer 5G in at least some areas.